Exoplanet: Surface temperature

-The temperature of an exoplanet can be estimated by measuring the intensity of the light it receives from its parent star.
+Measuring the intensity of the light it receives from its parent star can estimate the temperature of an exoplanet.
 For example, the planet OGLE-2005-BLG-390Lb is estimated to have a surface temperature of roughly −220 °C (50 K).
 However, such estimates may be substantially in error because they depend on the planet's usually unknown albedo, and because factors such as the greenhouse effect may introduce unknown complications.
 A few planets have had their temperature measured by observing the variation in infrared radiation as the planet moves around in its orbit and is eclipsed by its parent star.
 For example, the planet HD 189733b has been estimated to have an average temperature of 1,205 K (932 °C) on its dayside and 973 K (700 °C) on its nightside.